nitex/shelfs/README.md

-# calculator
+# shelfs
-A calculator sample with the basic functions and a customizable widget.
-Just for test
+A set of some useful scripts containing bright ideas, brave thoughts and creative min